aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/README.md

 Copyright (c) 2025 Mohammad Aminul Islam

-This file is part of the *Google Cloud Cybersecurity Professional Certificate* program on Coursera.
+This file is part of the *Google IT Automation with Python Professional Certificate* program on Coursera.
 (Personal Short Notes and Certifications Repository) Licensed under the MIT License.
 See the LICENSE file for details.